Digital Media Technology BSc (Hons)

 30 credits

-The primary aim of this module is to develop a range of skills in the creation of multimedia products, through the study and production of sophisticated content driven interactive material using industry standard multimedia authoring software.
+This module develops a range of skills in the creation of multimedia products, through the study and production of sophisticated content driven interactive material using industry-standard multimedia authoring software.
 You will also be taught to write computer code (script) to a high level using a scripting language in order to generate interactive content, animation, navigation and data storage/retrieval.

 30 credits